 These intricate, complex designs take time to create, which means most nail artists are opting for painting these designs onto acrylics to prevent clients from having to spend hours in the chair.
 With that being said, there are DIY-friendly ways to pull off this trend at home, like painting on intentionally uneven swatches of color combined with free-handed lines and dotting detail.

-Within the abstract category, celebrity manicurist and LeChat Nails founder Elle says to expect plenty of "delicate nail art with sand-washed pastels," like the example above.
+Within the abstract category, celebrity manicurist Elle Gerstein says to expect plenty of "delicate nail art with sand-washed pastels," like the example above.

 A lot of us turned to press-on nails in the past year and discovered that they aren't what they used to be—in the best way possible.

 Instead of the thick, clunky, ill-fitting press-ons of the early 2000s, modern press-ons can offer a virtually perfect fit (with some companies even analyzing your nail s via photo and sending a custom set of press-ons), and come in a huge variety of shapes, lengths, and designs.